-- Create a Gitcoin / Github account here if you haven’t
+- Create a Gitcoin / Github account if you haven’t.

-- If you’d like to magnify your matching effect, you can do verifications here, including verifying your account with SMS, Facebook, and Google.
+- If you’d like to magnify your matching effect, you can do verifications, including verifying your account with SMS, Facebook, and Google.
 The more ways, the more your power to pull in matching funds increases.

-- Finally, go to Gitcoin and explore longevity projects, such as Lifespan.io’s, here.
+- Finally, go to Gitcoin and explore longevity projects, such as the Lifespan.io projects.

 - Select “Connect Wallet” at the top of Gitcoin once logged in to connect your MetaMask wallet to the site.

 - Select “Add to Cart” for the projects you want to help.
-The full round project lists are here.
+Check out the full round project lists.

 - Scroll up to the cart button at the top, and click it to go to the checkout

 - Choose ETH as your currency in the upper left

 - Put reasonable amounts in for each project, maybe .0025 ETH for each (about 10 dollars).
 Select a percentage for “Give back to the Gitcoin match pool” if you want to support the Gitcoin platform itself.